Madonna: 2022–2024: Finally Enough Love and the Celebration Tour

-Madonna and Missy Elliott provided guest vocals on Dua Lipa's single "Levitating", from Lipa's 2020 remix album Club Future Nostalgia.
-She also started work on a film biopic about her life, which she intended to direct.
-Erin Cressida Wilson and Diablo Cody worked on the script at various points and Julia Garner was cast as Madonna before the project was abandoned.
-Madonna released Madame X, a documentary film chronicling the tour of the same name, on Paramount+ in October 2021.
-On her 63rd birthday, she officially announced her return to Warner in a global partnership which grants the label her entire recorded music catalog, including the last three albums released under Interscope.
+On Madonna's 63rd birthday, she officially announced her return to Warner Records, the rebranded name of her original label Warner Bros.
+Records, in a global partnership which granted the label rights to her entire recorded music catalog, including the last three albums released under Interscope.
 Under the contract, Madonna launched a series of catalog reissues beginning in 2022, to commemorate the 40th anniversary of her recording career.
-A remix album titled Finally Enough Love: 50 Number Ones was released on August 19, with an 16-track abridged edition being available for streaming since June 24.
+A remix album titled Finally Enough Love: 50 Number Ones was released on August 19, with a 16-track abridged edition being available for streaming since June 24.
 Consisting of her 50 number-one songs on Billboard's Dance Club Songs chart, the remix album highlighted "how meaningful dance music has always been" to Madonna's career, and became her 23rd top-ten album on the Billboard 200.